Yep, we sure can remind you when registration opens!

 You’re free to plan and design the requirements for your application.
 You’re also free to work on paper and/or digital UI mockups.
 You are not allowed to produce any production digital assets or any test or application code prior to the start of the competition.
 If you have questions, feel free to contact the organizers.

 You can, if you want, but it isn’t required that’s for sure.
-We’ll provide every entry with a domain, something like your-app.r13.railsrumble.com.
-Also, please note that the *.r13.railsrumble.com subdomained URLs we provide are the official URLs judges will be sent to.
+We’ll provide every entry with a domain, something like your-app.r14.railsrumble.com.
+Also, please note that the *.r14.railsrumble.com subdomained URLs we provide are the official URLs everyone will be sent to.
 If you have a custom domain, you must still support requests coming into the subdomain URL we provide.

 The competition does not require it.
 We hope that some of you will deliver truly innovative web properties during the event; it shouldn’t be a requirement that you share your secret sauce with others unless you want to.

-Check out your team profile for all the info you could ever need.
+Check out your team’s dashboard for all the info you could ever need.

 The Rails Rumble is the hard work of a few organizers.
-They wrote the code that runs the contest, coordinate the stuff that needs coordinating, and herd the stray cats.
+They wrote the code that runs the contest, coordinate the stuff that needs coordinating, and herd the stray cats (there are a surprising number of stray cats).

 You can also follow @railsrumble on Twitter or visit #railsrumble on the freenode IRC network, which tends to be a gathering place for developers interested in the Rumble.
 It’s a great place to find potential teammates and most of the contest organizers also regularly idle in there.

-Contact the contest organizers.
-They’ll hook you up, so you can hook us up.
+Contact the contest organizers with this form.
+They’ll hook you up, so you can hook them up.

 Contact us and we’ll get back to you as soon as possible.